-For the fourth season of Kids in the Kitchen we will continue on our “family dinner night” journey.
-This session we will focus on Chicken: Every Way But Crossing the Street.
+For the sixth season of Kids in the Kitchen we will continue on our “family dinner night” journey.
 This year’s lineup includes:

 One of the most important things we learn is that the food we cook can be nurturing in many different ways.
 This class is intended to help students become more familiar with ingredients and comfortable in the kitchen.
 We will explore the different ways food is made and where it comes from.